archilex/advanced-tables-docs/v3.md

 #### Disabling the Default View

-By default, the Favorites Bar includes a Default View.
+By default, the Favorites Bar includes a Default View (previously named All).
 Clicking this will completely reset the table back to its default settings.
 You may disable the Default View using the `favoritesBarDefaultView()` method:

 ```php
 AdvancedTablesPlugin::make()